canjs/can-component/docs/component.md

   `acme-tabs` or `acme:tabs`.

-  @param {can-stache-bindings} [BINDINGS] Use the following binding syntaxes to connect the component's [can-component::ViewModel] to the template's [can-view-scope scope]:
+  @param {can-stache-bindings} [BINDINGS] Use the following binding syntaxes to connect the component’s [can-component::ViewModel] to the template’s [can-view-scope scope]:

-   - [can-stache-bindings.toChild]=[can-stache.expressions expression] - one way data binding to child
+   - [can-stache-bindings.toChild]=[can-stache.expressions expression] — one-way data binding to child
-   - [can-stache-bindings.toParent]=[can-stache.expressions expression] - one way data binding to parent
+   - [can-stache-bindings.toParent]=[can-stache.expressions expression] — one-way data binding to parent
-   - [can-stache-bindings.twoWay]=[can-stache.expressions expression] - two way data binding child to parent
+   - [can-stache-bindings.twoWay]=[can-stache.expressions expression] — two-way data binding child to parent
-   - [can-stache-bindings.event]=[can-stache/expressions/call expression] - event binding on the view model
+   - [can-stache-bindings.event]=[can-stache/expressions/call expression] — event binding on the view model

    Note that because DOM attribute names are case-insensitive, use hypens (`-`) to in the attribute name to setup for `camelCase` properties.